-Like with most baked puddings, this blueberry chocolate cobbler pudding promises sweet comfort.
+Like with most baked puddings, this blueberry chocolate self saucing pudding promises sweet comfort.
 It is, as you see it.
 Devilish dark chocolate sauce, craggy topped cake and a handful of virtuous juicy blueberries.

-Almost everyone I know has a self-saucing pudding recipe, either passed on by their mums or from a good friend who doesn’t mind spilling family secrets.
-My mother makes an ethereally light lemon self-saucer and a gingery thing that’s more dense but gloriously appeasing.
-A couple of years back, I made a black forest baked pudding in one of my cooking classes.
-To the batter, I added pitted fresh cherries and large chocolate chunks.
-The sauce was caressed with a splash of warming liqueur.
-We still reminisce about it.
+Almost everyone I know has a self-saucing pudding recipe, either passed on by their mothers or given to them by a friend who doesn’t mind spilling family secrets.
+My mother makes an ethereally light lemon self-saucer and a gingery bake that’s slightly dense but glorious nonetheless.
+When I first started my cooking classes, I remember making a black forest baked pudding with fresh cherries and chocolate chunks.
+The sauce was laced with liqueur.
+There were a lot of very happy ladies going home that day!

 When you make it, remember to snap a pic and share it on social media with the hashtag #bibbyskitchen.
 We’d love to see what your making in your kitchen.